borisbu/RaspAPWifiScanner/README.md

 The `SamplePlugin` requires an installation of [RaspAP](https://github.com/RaspAP/raspap-webgui), either via the [Quick install](https://docs.raspap.com/quick/) method or with a [Docker container](https://docs.raspap.com/docker/).
 The default application path `/var/www/html` is used here.
 If you've chosen a different install location, substitute this in the steps below.

 1. Begin by creating a fork of this repository.
-2. SSH into the device hosting RaspAP, change to the install location and create a `/plugins` directory.
+2. Change to the install location and create a `/plugins` directory.
    ```
    cd /var/www/html
    sudo mkdir plugins